VDA5050/VDA5050/VDA5050_EN_V1.md

 ## <a name="TSfAtmc"></a> 6.10 Topic: State (from AGV to master control)

 The AGV-State will be transmitted on only one topic.
-Compared to separate messages (e.g. for orders, battery-state and errors) using one topic will reduce the workload of the broker and the master control for handling messages while also keeping the information about the AGVs state synchronized.
+Compared to separate messages (e.g., for orders, battery-state and errors) using one topic will reduce the workload of the broker and the master control for handling messages, while also keeping the information about the AGV state synchronized.

-AGV-State Message will be published with occurrence of relevant events or at the latest every 30s via MQTT-broker to master control.
+AGV-State message will be published with occurrence of relevant events or at the latest every 30s via MQTT-broker to master control.

 Events that trigger the transmission of the state message are:
 - Receiving an order